callum-oakley/blog/content/posts/pi-hole.md

 ```
 template = "post"
 title = "Network-wide ad blocking with Pi-hole"
-date = "3rd of June 2020"
+date = "5th of June 2020"
 ```

-Recently I read [Against an Increasingly User-Hostile Web][] by Parimal Satyal (which is actually quite old by now, but it was my first time seeing it).
+Recently I read [Against an Increasingly User-Hostile Web][] by Parimal Satyal (which is a few years old now, but increasingly relevant).
 It’s a brilliant piece, and if you can only read one thing today, read that instead of this.
 I left the article pretty upset, and, in need of *somewhere* to channel that energy, I set out to install a [Pi-hole][] on my home network.

 Pi-hole is a network-wide advert and tracking blocker, which you can run on a [Raspberry Pi][].
 (I’m more concerned with tracking than adverts, but please consider “ads” to be an abbreviation for “adverts and tracking” for the rest of this article.)
 Pi-hole blocks ads on every browser and app on every device on your local network, without you having to do any configuration on device.
 Somewhere you can’t normally install an ad blocker?
 No ads.
 A friend visits and connects to your wifi?
 No ads for them either.